dpasca/portfolio/index.md

 LLMs as they are today in 2026 have completely revolutionized the process, although having a strong foundation as a software engineer is still essential to build robust products.

 Recent projects such as **AskMei.ai**, **Little Control Room**, and **Fractal Strike** are fully developed with AI tools as a normal part of the engineering process.
 They are built with programming languages that I have never formally learned, but that now feel less like barriers and more like abstraction layers over the process of development.

+**OVERSWEEP** is the counterpart experiment.
+It is C++ and Vulkan, in a domain I have worked in for decades, so the gain there is not crossing a language barrier but compressing what used to be years of engine and simulation work into months.
+The engineering judgement, rather than the typing, is the part that still has to be mine.

 |  Quick Links              |                                           |
 |:--------------------------|:------------------------------------------|